rootstrap/blog/content/Link Tracking with StimulusReflex - Part III.md

 As a way to show how to pass data from the server to the view, as opposed to what we've been doing until now, we'll make page views update in real time using CableReady.

-For this let's first genearate a new channel by running:
+To do this, let's first generate a new channel by running:

 ```bash
 bundle exec rails generate channel LinkViews